mattmc3/zsh_unplugged/README.md

 Thus was born... **zsh_unplugged**.

-This isn't a plugin manager - it's a way to once and for all convince you that you probably don't need a plugin manager to begin with.
+This isn't a plugin manager - it's a way to perhaps once-and-for-all convince you that you probably don't even need a Zsh plugin manager to begin with.

 ## :tada: The code